 With effect from 19 June 2020, in-person training will be permitted for all CET activities at the Institutes of Higher Learning and by SSG-funded training providers.
 Notwithstanding this, online learning should remain the default for all CET activities where feasible.

 For health and safety reasons, the maximum class size for all CET activities is capped at 50 persons (including the trainer(s)).
 For SSG-funded CET programmes, SSG’s prevailing guideline for a maximum class size of 40 persons (including the trainer(s)) for course quality reasons remains and sits on top of this.

 As far as possible, training providers should ensure safe distancing of at least 1m between individuals at all times.
-Where not feasible or practical to do so, this 1m requirement can instead be enforced between groups, with each group made up of not more than five persons, and no mixing between groups.
+Where not feasible or practical to do so, this 1m requirement can instead be enforced between groups, with each group made up of not more than eight persons, and no mixing between groups.
 There should be assigned seating in classrooms and other training venues where practicable.